UoB-COMSM0166/2026-group-27/README.md

 ## 6.1 Qualitative Evaluation: Think Aloud (TA)

 During TA tests, participants verbalised their thoughts while navigating the maze and completing tasks such as finding items and reaching the exit.
-This helped us identify unclear game concepts from a player’s perspective (Pellicone et al., 2022).
+These tests allowed us to identify unclear game concepts from a player’s perspective (Pellicone et al., 2022).

 Ten participants were recruited using convenience sampling from our weekly workshops, allowing us to receive quick feedback without requiring a controlled experiment.